-The primary obstacle in meeting underserved needs is the lack of funding resources available for 1) affordable housing targeted to very low, low and moderate income persons; and 2) housing for the homeless with comprehensive case management and support services; and 3) lack of coordination of existing services in the community that increase the level of frustration of the customers seeking services.
+The primary obstacle in meeting underserved needs is the lack of funding resources available for affordable housing targeted to very low, low to moderate income persons and housing for the homeless with comprehensive case management and support services.
+Through the Fayetteville / Cumberland County Continuum of Care on Homelessness network, improvements are being made on how services are coordinated in the community.
+This process helps prioritize the needs of those who are the most vulnerable in the community and ensures this population is able to access services.

-The community will use funding from CDBG-DR and other available resources to expand affordable housing units for low-to moderate- income persons.
-Partnering agencies within the community will continue to apply for funding through the State Emergency Solutions Grant program to help alleviate some of the problems with the homeless population.
-The community-wide, coordinated intake/assessment system is helping with coordinating services within the community.
-However, this system is still evolving.
+The community will use funding from various available resources to expand affordable housing units for low- to moderateincome persons.
+Partnering agencies within the community will continue to apply for funding through the State Emergency Solutions Grant program and other funding sources to help alleviate some of the problems with the homeless population.